sourcefrog/conserve/doc/design.md

 - Since the terminal UI is a log target, it must be constructed just once near program startup, and therefore it cannot be on during in-process tests.

-Progess bars are drawn only for the small number of main loops that are expected to take a long time, and don't implicitly pop up due to IO.
+Progress bars are drawn only for the small number of main loops that are expected to take a long time, and don't implicitly pop up due to IO.

 ## Diff